keepaliveit-staging/staging.keepaliveit.co.uk/_cloud-services/aws.md

 ---
 layout: splash
-title: "Amazon Web Services (AWS) Cloud Consultancy Services for Enterprise"
+title: "Amazon Web Services (AWS) Cloud Consultancy Services for Enterprise and Small Businesses"
 permalink: /cloud-services/amazon-web-services-aws

 excerpt: "Keep-Alive I.T has the knowledge and skills to architect, maintain, and manage high volume Cloud workloads on AWS."